Madhwansh/Kartzee-Prod/README.md

 ## Admin Dashboard

 ### AdminMenu
-The Admin Dashboard features a side panel called AdminMenu, located in (client->src->components->AdminMenu.js) (https://github.com/Madhwansh/Kartzee-Prod/assets/108359887/ea50e58d-525e-4159-b055-bd9597340efb).
+The Admin Dashboard features a side panel called AdminMenu, located in (client->src->components->AdminMenu.js).
 AdminMenu contains options and routes to specific screens.

 ![AdminMenu](https://github.com/Madhwansh/Kartzee-Prod/assets/108359887/ea50e58d-525e-4159-b055-bd9597340efb)

 ### AdminDashboard
 Upon opening the Dashboard screen, an introductory screen is presented, containing the admin credentials and the operations that can be performed by the admin.
-Find the AdminDashboard file at (client->src->pages->Admin->AdminDashboard.js)(https://github.com/Madhwansh/Kartzee-Prod/assets/108359887/ee190169-fedf-4e60-b362-b5eada149703).
+Find the AdminDashboard file at (client->src->pages->Admin->AdminDashboard.js) , All the screens related to the Admin Dashboard are found in this directory (client->src->pages->Admin).

 ![AdminDashboard](https://github.com/Madhwansh/Kartzee-Prod/assets/108359887/ee190169-fedf-4e60-b362-b5eada149703)